peter-wairimu/alx-higher_level_programming/0x02-python-import_modules/README.md

 101-easy_print.py - a program that prints #pythoniscool, followed by a new line, in the standard output.

 102-magic_calculation.py - Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:

+103-fast_alphabet.py - a program that prints the alphabet in uppercase, followed by a new line.